 Students complete a minimum of 560 clinical practicum hours for the ANCC Certification.
 The first clinical practicum may be with any preceptor who is licensed in his or her respective state to provide psychotherapy.
 The second and third clinical practicum may be with a CNS, NP or MD preceptor.
 Clinical placements are determined by studentsâ areas of interest, career goals and preceptor availability.

 Remaining hours are focused on a DNP project.
 This quality-improvement project will be grounded in a clinical problem.
 Students will work closely with a DNP advisor to formulate a capstone project.

-Applicants must have a minimum of one year of RN experience in an adult care setting with excellent assessment skills at the generalist level, before undertaking advanced practice.
+Applicants must have a minimum of one year of RN experience with excellent assessment skills at the generalist level before undertaking advanced practice.
 For those who do not meet this requirement, the part-time option is offered to allow nurses to continue working to gain experience.